surifirstpin/Acubi_documentation/Version.5/Dashboard.md

   -   **Operator :**  filter operation that are applicable.

+> **Note :** for Timeline filters, accepts only text.
+A detailed information on time line filters are available in Technical Documents.

 ## Lookups

  Adding lookup to dashboard will refer set of query or list of items in filters.